MockbaTheBorg/RunCPM/readme.md

 > //#define CCP\_ZCPR3<br>
 > //#define CCP\_Z80<br>

 Comment out the CCP_INTERNAL line by inserting two slashes at the line's beginning.
-Then remove the two slashes at the start of the line containing the name of the CCP you intened to use.
+Then remove the two slashes at the start of the line containing the name of the CCP you intend to use.
 Save the file.<br>

 **2 -** Copy a matching CCP from the CCP folder to the folder that holds your A folder.
 Each CCP selection will have two external CCP's, one for 60K and another for 64K.
 If you have already built the executable, you will need to do it again.